 If you have bought a new car and it develops a fault then your issue is with the dealership, not with the manufacturer.

 The goods you purchased should be of satisfactory quality.
 For a new car this means all faults and issues should be covered for at least six months.
 The dealership is responsible for fixing any faults at no additional cost to the consumer.
 After six months ands up to six years, you can still claim the issue is the dealership’s fault.
 However, the onus is on you to prove the fault existed at the time of purchase.

 Bought a second hand car from a dealership

 If a car purchased from a dealership displays a fault within the first four weeks, immediately contact the dealership in writing, stating that you reject the car and are requesting a full refund.
 Stop using the vehicle as otherwise your case will not be deemed as valid.

 If the issue has not been resolved to your satisfaction, you will need to take legal action.
 The best way is via Money Claims OnLine (MCOL), the Government’s online court.
 You can claim up to £99,999 and the threat of action is often enough to resolve the issue.

 Bought with hire purchase from a dealership

 Under common law, you can reject the car throughout the duration of your contract.
 However you must immediately stop using the vehicle once you have detected a fault and reported it.
 Report the issue in writing and explain that the product is of unsatisfactory quality.

 Bought from a private seller

-It is illegal for a firm to claim to be a private seller so ensure the person is actually a private seller.
-If you purchase from a private seller then you are buying the car, sold as seen and there is very little come back if something goes wrong.
+It is illegal for a firm to claim it is a private seller.
+If you purchase from a private seller then you are buying the car sold as seen and there is very little come back if something goes wrong.